saasbook/AV102/transcripts/week2/what_is_version_control.md

 then you want to push them to
 ...
 Heroku or to somewhere else and because you haven't ... added them or you haven't committed them or some issue and you know ...
-I've been using git you know all day every day for the last I think its three years now and ... but still occasionally I will have forgotten to do that but so particularly for people coming to git ... particularly if it's the first version repository system, ... version control repository system that they've, or the first version control system that they've used that can be ... very challenging and so good to be aware of you know developers coming in to your team who are not necessarily so familiar with git or version control ... students ... other learners ... but so ... if we want to make - what the - we've got two create new projects - I think we got two slides
+I've been using Git you know all day every day for the last I think its three years now and ... but still occasionally I will have forgotten to do that but so particularly for people coming to Git ... particularly if it's the first version repository system, ... version control repository system that they've, or the first version control system that they've used that can be ... very challenging and so good to be aware of you know developers coming in to your team who are not necessarily so familiar with Git or version control ... students ... other learners ... but so ... if we want to make - what the - we've got two create new projects - I think we got two slides